 Fuel switching considerations were not aligned with market experience

+The no-new-standards-case consumer choice model was inaccurate

+The accuracy of the methodology using probability distributions was extremely difficult to confirm due to the complexity of the models and the software in use

+Incomplete consideration of regional differences, e.g. for California

 Question 5: Are there rules or reporting requirements that have become outdated and, if so, how can they be modernized to better accomplish their objective?

 No comment.